-The scientific world used to believe that a varied, healthful diet would provide all the vitamins and minerals we need.
-But recent surveys show that most American diets fall short of satisfying the minimum daily requirements for several vitamins and minerals.
-The majority of U.S. adults—68%—take dietary supplements (http://www.crnusa.org/CRN-consumersurvey-archives/2015/).
-Therefore, it’s imperative to understand what to look for when picking a supplement.
+A healthy diet should provide all the vitamins and minerals we need... but recent surveys show that most American diets fall short of the minimum daily requirements for several vitamins and minerals.
+The majority of U.S. adults—a whopping 75%—take dietary supplements.
+Below, I am going to walk you through a pharmacist's perspective on what you MUST know before picking a dietary supplement.

 - INTERACTIONS WITH MEDICATIONS & HEALTH CONDITIONS: Before you add a supplement or vitamin to your routine, always discuss it with your doctor or pharmacist.
 Dietary supplements may interact with your medications or pose risks if you have certain medical problems or are going to have surgery.
-Some supplements, such as St. John’s Wort and Golden seal should be avoided if you take prescription drugs.
+Some supplements, such as St. John’s Wort and Goldenseal should be avoided if you take prescription drugs.
+Your local pharmacist will have software that will allow them to check for interactions between herbal ingredients and medications.

 #2 DOES IT ACTUALLY WORK?

 - PROPER DOSAGE: The key to whether or not a supplement will work is truly in the dose!
-Under-dosing renders the supplement ineffective while over-dosing may cause problems.
+Under-dosing can make the supplement ineffective while over-dosing may cause safety concerns.
 Determining the proper dosage should be based on data from research studies on what has been demonstrated to actually provide benefit.
-Many supplement companies include many different ingredients at doses much too low to work – it’s about quality and dose of each ingredient, not quantity!
+Many supplement companies try to use marketing tactics by including dozens of different ingredients that may make the label look "good", but in reality, a capsule is only SO big!
+So they often use trace amounts in doses much too low to work – it’s about quality and dose of each ingredient, not quantity!

 - BACKED BY CLINICAL STUDIES: Your healthcare provider may have professional access to clinical studies, but you can also search for legitimate research studies yourself here: https://www.ncbi.nlm.nih.gov/pmc/ .
 Use the search tab to type in the name of the ingredient and disease or symptom you are trying to investigate.
 Take note on the number of patients in the study and patient characteristics to help you decide if it is a good study or not, and applicable to what you are using it for.
 These studies can give guidance on what benefits or side effects to expect, and what doses to use.